 The Episcopal Church is blessed with a beautiful marriage service in our Book of Common Prayer.
 It is also possible to create a service that is more tailored to you as a couple.
 To craft a service that is meaningful for you, you will meet with The Rev. Ramona Scarpace for at least two sessions.
 In between these sessions you will be given some ‘homework’ to help her get to know you better and to help clarify your thinking about what marriage means to you.

 How long should we plan the service to last?

 This answer depends on several things, one of which is whether you would like to have the Eucharist (Sacrament of Bread and Wine) as a part of your wedding.
-At St. Mary’s all people, no matter what, are welcome to participate in this meal.
 A service with the Eucharist can last between forty minutes to an hour, depending on music.
 A service without the Eucharist can last from twenty to forty minutes, depending on music and number of readings.

 May we invite other Episcopal clergy, or clergy from other denominations or religious traditions, to participate in the service?

-Generally, yes, but please talk to the Rev. Ramona about this before you begin planning the wedding.
+Generally, yes, but please talk to The Rev. Ramona Scarpace about this before you begin planning the wedding.
 If they are coming from another state there is some paperwork involved.